-Section E - Property, Plant, and Equipment (PP&E) Expenditures, and Depreciation Affiliate ID - 4 on.
-PP&amp;E expenditures includes expenditures for land, timber, mineral and like rights owned, structures, machi other depreciable property; construction-in-progress; and capitalized tangible and intangible exploration and expenditures for other types of intangible assets, and land held for resale. • INCLUDE expenditures for items leased from others (including land) under capital leases.
+Section E - Property, Plant, and Equipment (PP&E) Expenditures, and Depreciation Affiliate ID ction.
+PP&E expenditures includes expenditures for land, timber, mineral and like rights owned, structures, machinother depreciable property; construction-in-progress; and capitalized tangible and intangible exploration and expenditures for other types of intangible assets, and land held for resale.
+INCLUDE expenditures for items leased from others (including land) under capital leases.
 Also INCLU of timber, mineral, and similar rights leased by the foreign affiliate from others.
-EXCLUDE items the foreign UDE the expend n affiliate has so diture fo old unde r the cap r a capit oitalized valu al lease. ue • EXCLUDE from expenditures all changes in PP&E, resulting from a change in the entity (i.e., due to accounting principles during FY 2015. mergers, acquis sitions, d divestitu res, etc.) or For foreign affiliates engaged in exploring for, or developing, natural resources, INCLU expenditures made during FY 2015 that were capitalized, including capitalized expenditures to acquire or le adjustments for expenditures charged against income in prior years but subsequently capitalized during FY ease mineral rig • Insurance companies should INCLUDE expenditures WHEREVER CLASSIFIED IN THE BALANCE (i.e., INCLUDE expenditures that have been classified in "other noncurrent assets").
+EXCLUDE items the foreign UDE the expenditurn affiliate has sold u re for the capitalized val under a capital lease. ue • EXCLUDE from expenditures all changes in PP&E, resulting from a change in the entity (i.e., due to accounting principles during FY 2017. mergers, acquisition ns, divestitures, etc.) or For foreign affiliates engaged in exploring for, or developing, natural resources, INCLU expenditures made during FY 2017 that were capitalized, including capitalized expenditures to acquire or le adjustments for expenditures charged against income in prior years but subsequently capitalized during FY ease mineral rights. • Insurance companies should INCLUDE expenditures WHEREVER CLASSIFIED IN THE BALANCE (i.e., INCLUDE expenditures that have been classified in "other noncurrent assets").
 SHEET \$ Bil.
-I Mil.
+Mil.
 Thous.
 Dols.
-What are the foreign affiliate's values for: 10 3109 1 000 Expenditures for new and used property, plant, and equipment (PP&E)?
-3111 1 000 85 Current-period depreciation and depletion? - Current-period charges against property, plant, and equip included in 60 ment 000

-9/11.
-10. 36 4.
-Section F - Change in Retained Earn ings of Incorporate ed Foreign Affiliate or in Total Owner s' Equity of Unincorporated Foreign Affiliate 74 1 0101g11 711111410 What are the foreign affiliate's values for: \$ Bil.
+What are the foreign affiliate's values for: 31 1 000 Expenditures for new and used property, plant, and equipment (PP&E)?
+1111 1 000 85 Current-period depreciation and depletion? - Current-period charges against property, plant, and equip included in 60 oment 000 included in 60 000 din ofor at was Section F - Change in Retained Earnings of Incorporated Foreign Affiliate or in Total O wners ' Equity of Unincorporated Foreign Affiliate What are the foreign affiliate's values for: \$ Bil.
 Mil.
-Thous.
-D ols.
-86 Retained earnings (deficit), close FY 2014 before re restatement due to a ch ange in the entity or a char 3117 nge in accounting methods or principles, if any? - For an unincorp orated affiliate, this item e quăls close FY 2014 owne rš' equity C 000 Changes during FY 2015 3118 1 87 Restatement due to a change in the entity (i.e., change in accounting methods or principles? - C 000 change in assessming meaneds of principles. opoony roadone for onang 90 3119 1 88 Net income (loss)? - Enter amount from 55.
-C 000 3120 89 Dividends or net income remitted to owners?
-Incorporated affiliate - Enter amount of divider ( 000 current- and prior-perio d income on common and preferred stock during FY Exclude stock and liqui .
-Unincorporated affiliate - Enter amount of curr during FY 2015. ent- and prior-period net in ncome remitted to owners 3122 1 90 Other increases (decreases)?
-000 Enter other increases (decreases) in retained earnings of an incorporate ed affiliate, including stock dividends and liquidating dividends, or in total capital contributions (return of capital) - Spe l owners' equity of an uning corporated affiliate, includir ng dapital contributions (rotalli or dapital) ony .
-91 Retained earnings (deficit), close FY 2015? - S incorporated affiliate, this item equals 68.
-For an unincorporated affiliate e, this item equals 74 C 000 Remarks RFΔ 3069 1 2 3 4 5 BEA 3069 1 1 ONLY
+T hous.
+Dols.
+86 Retained earnings (deficit), close FY 2016 before restatement due to a change in the entity or a change in accounting 3117 000 methods or principles, if any? - For an unincorporated affiliate, this item equals close FY 2016 owners' equity Changes during FY 2017 3118 000 87 Restatement due to a change in the entity (i.e., due to mergers, acquisitions, divestitures, etc.) or due to a change in accounting methods or principles? - Specify reasons for change 000 3119 1 88 Net income (loss)? - Enter amount from 55 000 89 Dividends or net income remitted to owners?
+3120 1 000 Incorporated affiliate - Enter amount of dividends declared, before deduction of withholding taxes, out of current- and prior-period income on common and preferred stock during FY 2017. , 000 Exclude stock and liquidating dividends.
+Unincorporated affiliate - Enter amount of current- and prior-period net income remitted to owners during FY 2017.
+90 Other increases (decreases)?
+3122 1 000 Enter other increases (decreases) in retained earnings of an incorporated affiliate, including stock dividends and liquidating dividends, or in total owners' equity of an unincorporated affiliate, including 000 capital contributions (return of capital) - Specify 91 Retained earnings (deficit), close FY 2017? - Sum of 86, 87, 88, and 90, minus 89.
+Also, for an 3123 1 incorporated affiliate, this item equals 68.
+For an unincorporated affiliate, this item equals 74.
+000 Remarks BEA 3069 1 2 3 4 5 USE ONLY